publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395x.md

 [Pub.
 L. 97–248, title I, § 111][/us/pl/97/248/s111], Sept.
 3, 1982, [96 Stat.
 340][/us/stat/96/340], provided that:

->     “(a) The Secretary of Health and Human Services shall, pursuant to section 1861(v)(2) of the Social Security Act \[subsec. (v)(2) of this section\], not allow as a reasonable cost the estimated amount by which the costs incurred by a hospital or skilled nursing facility for nonmedically necessary private accommodations for medicare beneficiaries exceeds the costs which would have been incurred by such hospital or facility for semiprivate accommodations.
+>     “(a) The Secretary of Health and Human Services shall, pursuant to section 1861(v)(2) of the Social Security Act \[[42 U.S.C.
+1395x(v)(2)][/us/usc/t42/s1395x/v/2]\], not allow as a reasonable cost the estimated amount by which the costs incurred by a hospital or skilled nursing facility for nonmedically necessary private accommodations for medicare beneficiaries exceeds the costs which would have been incurred by such hospital or facility for semiprivate accommodations.

 >     “(b) The Secretary of Health and Human Services shall first issue such final regulations (whether on an interim or other basis) as may be necessary to implement subsection (a) by October 1, 1982.
 If such regulations are promulgated on an interim final basis, the Secretary shall take such steps as may be necessary to provide opportunity for public comment, and appropriate revision based thereon, so as to provide that such regulations are not on an interim basis later than January 31, 1983.”